 - 1. Data science, analysis, and empirical models show the type of analysis that can be accomplished using Selected Acquisition Reports (SAR) data. - 2.
 The mining and analysis of acquisition data helps to identify reasons for schedule delays.
-The reasons (Schedule Delay Factors SDF) inform planners and schedulers on additional activities and sources of delays that must be considered in schedule planning and execution. - 3.
-Systems Dynamics and other network models that include program schedules as an integral part of the modeled acquisition process have value in explaining the nature of schedule delays. - 4.
+The reasons (Schedule Delay Factors [SDF]) inform planners and schedulers on additional activities and sources of delays that must be considered in schedule planning and execution. - 3.
+System Dynamics (SD) and other network models that include program schedules as an integral part of the modeled acquisition process have value in explaining the nature of schedule delays. - 4.
 Exploration of more sophisticated mathematical models that interpret the causal structure associated with program schedule achievement show promise but need more work.

 Why should we care about schedule delays?
 The primary reason is the impact on the warfighter.
-Systems scheduled to reach or provide initial operational capability that are delayed by years or even decades impact the DoD's ability to fulfill its ultimate mission of protecting the country.
-Contractors care about delays because delays contribute to cash flow problems, and ultimately future contracts.
-Taxpayers care because delays not only can ultimately increase the cost of the development but may also result in canceled program and money wasted (Stumpf, 2000).
+Systems scheduled to reach or provide initial operational capability that are delayed by years or even decades impact the Department of Defense (DoD) in its ability to fulfill its ultimate mission of protecting the country.
+Contractors care about delays because delays contribute to cash flow problems and, ultimately, future contracts.
+Taxpayers care because delays not only can ultimately increase the cost of the development, but may also result in canceled programs and wasted money (Stumpf, 2000).